julik/projectionist/README.markdown

 Note that projectionist does NOT contain any gizmos, so your script will not be polluted - it just helps you _create_ things.

-## Contributions and fixes

-When contributing to Projectionist please set your editor to LF (UNIX) line breaks and use 4 spaces for indentation.

 ## Credits

 Created by Julik Tarkhanov <me@julik.nl> in Amsterdam, 2011.